eriknyquist/ptttl/README.rst

 RTTTL looked pretty good but only works for monophonic melodies.
 I needed polyphony.

-PTTL format
+PTTTL format
 ###########

-Valid RTTTL strings are also valid PTTL strings.
-A parser that properly handles PTTL can also handle RTTTL.
+Valid RTTTL strings are also valid PTTTL strings.
+A parser that properly handles PTTTL can also handle RTTTL.

-A PTTL string is made up of three colon-seperated sections; **name** section, **default values** section, and **data** section.
+A PTTTL string is made up of three colon-seperated sections; **name** section, **default values** section, and **data** section.

 Whitespace characters, empty lines, and lines beginning with a "#" character are ignored.

 The initial "name" section is intended to contain the name of the ringtone in the original RTTTL format.
-PTTL requires this field to be present, to maintain backwards compatibility with RTTTL, but places no constraints on its contents.
+PTTTL requires this field to be present, to maintain backwards compatibility with RTTTL, but places no constraints on its contents.